django/deps/draft/email-providers.md

 ```

 Attempts to send mail when no provider is defined will raise an
-`InvalidEmailProvider` error that "The email provider 'default' doesn't exist."
+`EmailProviderDoesNotExist` error that "The email provider 'default' is not configured."

 This forces users who want to send email to decide how to configure it, and
 issues a clear error message if sending is attempted in an unconfigured state.